Where to Eat Hiroshima Ramen: 3 Famous Shops

 Hiroshima Ramen isn't as well-known as its Eastern cousin, Onomichi Ramen.
 But ramen in Hiroshima City ramen is incredible and deserves recognition.

-In Hiroshima, ramen is still fondly referred to as “Chukasoba”, an older term for ramen meaning Chinese noodles.
-Soup-wise, it's a cross between tonkotsu (pork bone) and shoyu (soy sauce).
-But it's distinctively assari (light).
+In Hiroshima, ramen is still fondly called “chūkasoba,” an older term for ramen that simply means Chinese-style noodles.
+The soup is a blend of tonkotsu (pork bone) and shoyu (soy sauce), but the overall profile is distinctively assari - light and easy-drinking.

 Hiroshima Ramen - 3 Places